statsplotly package

 • common_range – If True (default), set a common range for the axes targeted by plot_axis.

-• link_axes – If True (default to False), links the axes targeted by plot_axis.
+• link_axes – If True (default False), link the axes targeted by plot_axis.

 Returns: